aspose-3d/Aspose.3D-Doc-md/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-3d/public-api-changes-in-aspose-3d-2-x-x/public-api-changes-in-aspose-3d-2-1-0/_index.md

 ### **Adds Export of Collada Files**
 Using this recent version (2.1.0), developers can export Collada 3D files.
 In the previous version (2.0.0), we have already added its import feature, since developers can also convert a Collada file to other supported 3D file formats.
 ### **Adds Load and Save Options for 3D File Formats**
 We have added load and save options for each file format.
-They're refactored from the original IOConfig subclasses.
+They're refactored from the original IOConfig sub-classes.
 #### **Adds Aspose.ThreeD.Formats.ColladaSaveOptions class**
 It defines settings on saving a Collada 3D file.